 Sell on ‘Cash’ Account

-All retail orders placed on the website are posted into sage.
+For full integration with your accounting software, all retail orders placed on the website are posted into sage.
 These orders can all be organised in a single account designated as a ‘Cash’ account.
-This will prevent your accounts system being filled with possibly hundreds of Sales Ledger accounts where only one item is ever purchased.
+The integrated design of your online shop will prevent your accounts system being filled with possibly hundreds of Sales Ledger accounts where only one item is ever purchased.

 When the customer first purchases the accounts system will be checked to see if there is an existing account with the same email address and post code and if there is that one will be used, if not a new account will be created.
 The account code will either be the default format for the accounts system or we can write a small amount of bespoke software to implement any scheme you may already be using.